-- A student taking a semester long course must complete all outstanding work by the end of the next semester. - A student taking a five-week or eight-week course must complete all outstanding work by the end of the next five or eight week session.
+- A student taking a semester long course must complete all outstanding work by the due date established by the instructor on the Request for Incomplete Form.
+The instructor must act to remove the incomplete grade within one semester. - A student taking a five-week or eight-week course must complete all outstanding work by the due date established by the instructor on the Request for Incomplete Form.
+The instructor must act to remove the incomplete grade by the end of the next five or eight week session.

-If a student fails to submit all required coursework by the deadline/due date agreed upon in the Request for Incomplete Form, the grade of "I" will be changed to whichever grade the student has earned at that point.
+If a student fails to submit all required coursework by the deadline/due date agreed upon in the Request for Incomplete Form, the grade of "I" will revert to a grade of F. In the event that the instructor from whom a student receives an incomplete is not available, the disposition of the case resides with the appropriate dean.